 Nonlinear modeling and analysis

-In this chapter, a nonlinear model is developed for the CVT installed on Belleville washer stacks.
+In this chapter, a nonlinear model is developed for the CVT installed on Belleville Washer stacks.
 The CVT is modeled as a rigid body, and a hysteretic model is used to represent the moment-rotation behavior resulting from the aggregate action of the washer stacks (the type of moment-rotation hysteretic behavior seen in the measurements of Figure 4-11).

 From stack force-displacement to system moment-rotation